 Grants for organisations

 HWCT offers organisational grants to support charities and community organisations delivering work that improves outcomes for people living within our area of benefit.
-Our Organisational Grants programme has recently been reviewed, and we are now reopening the programme with updated criteria and a new application form.
-Please read the guidance below carefully before applying.
+Our Organisational Grants programme has been reviewed and updated.
+Applications are now open to the Advice & Advocacy Fund and the Wellbeing Fund, which share a single application form and updated criteria.

 Before you apply